Skip to main content

 RETINOPATHY

-ADA recommendations for retinopathy screening include a comprehensive eye examination, along with dilation, for a child who is at least 11 years of age or older or who has reached puberty and is 3 to 5 years postdiagnosis with T1D, whichever happens first.
-Once a baseline exam has been conducted, a comprehensive eye exam with dilation is advised every two years.
-This may be extended to every four years on the advice of an eye care specialist.
+• A comprehensive eye examination, along with dilation, for a child who is at least 11 years of age or older or who has reached puberty and is three to five years postdiagnosis with T1D, whichever happens first

 NEUROPATHY

-Medical Complications in Type 2 Diabetes
+Complications and Type 2 Diabetes

-Kidney disease is a frequent complication of T2D in children (Curry, 2016).
-The evidence shows that in youth with T2D, there is a faster ongoing deterioration in beta-cell function than in adults with T2D.
+Kidney disease is a frequent complication of T2D in children (Sun et al., 2022).
+There is a faster ongoing deterioration in beta-cell function in youth with T2D than in adults with T2D.

+The development of vascular defects, including ischemic heart disease and stroke, seems to be more prominent in youth with T2D compared to youth with T1D with a similar duration since diagnosis.
 Micro- and macrovascular changes are among the most serious medical complications of T2D in this population, which heightens their risk of cardiovascular disease and death at a younger age when compared to those diagnosed with T2D at later stage in life.
-It is believed that this increased susceptibility to adverse cardiovascular events is due to the greater lifetime exposure to hyperglycemia and other variants associated with T2D, such as insulin resistance, dyslipidemia (abnormal blood lipid levels), high blood pressure, and chronic inflammation (ADA, 2020a).
+It is believed that this increased susceptibility to adverse cardiovascular events is due to the greater lifetime exposure to hyperglycemia and other variants associated with T2D, such as insulin resistance, dyslipidemia, high blood pressure, and chronic inflammation (ADA, 2024a).

 Other complications include: